WouterBant/Computer-Vision-Sudoku-Solver/README.md

   * [/digit_classifier.ipynb](models/digit_classifier.ipynb): contains the code to create and train the DNN to classify digits.
 For this, the MNIST dataset was utilized.

-  * [/solve.ipynb](models/solve.ipynb): TODO: will contain code to create a DNN to solve Sudoku's.
+  * [/solve.ipynb](models/solve.ipynb): contains code to train a DNN and an analysis on time and accuracy.

 * All other code can be found in [/src](src):